by Tracy Johnson

-I’ll never forget the look on Jeff and Jer’s face.
-Several years after working with them during their Hall of Fame run in San Diego, I shared with them how much I appreciated their brilliance.
-I went into detail about their expertise in both the art and science of telling stories, detailing the reasons why.
+I’ll never forget the look on Jeff and Jer’s faces.
+Several years after working with them during their Hall of Fame run in San Diego, I shared how much I appreciated their brilliance.
+I went into detail about their expertise in the art and science of telling stories, detailing the reasons they were so successful.

-I talked about the artistry of break construction and how they were a perfect example of the principles I use when coaching talent.
+I talked about the artistry of break construction and how they were a perfect example of principles I use to coach talent.

 That’s what working with talented people is like.

-Truly great talent are blessed with the ability to perform with unconscious competence.
-They don’t have to think about it.
-Their gift comes naturally.
+Truly great talent are blessed with an ability to perform with unconscious competence.

 In a way, it’s a superpower they are born with.
-They probably can’t explain it and may not even understand it.
-It just comes naturally.
+They can’t explain it and may not understand it.
+It comes naturally.

-That’s why people born with a superpower usually have difficulty teaching their talent.
-There are few great personalities that are able to train or coach others.
+That’s why people with a superpower have difficulty teaching it.

 Innate talent is more than a collection of skills.
-You can acquire skills.
-It’s possible to train for excellence.
-That’s the process of capitalizing on talent.
+You can acquire skills and train for excellence.
 Acquiring skills is learned behavior through study and practice.

 The marketplace is not looking for average.
 They’re looking for exceptional.
 And talent that can deliver that is usually kind of a train wreck.

-Talented personalities are frustrated with rules and lists of things you want them to do.
+Talented personalities are frustrated with rules and lists of expectations.
 But they don’t resist direction that helps them grow.
 They just don’t like being told what to do or how to do it.